 THE EQUIPMENT NEEDED:

 *Nonstick stockpot (with lid) works best for making a good TahDig and you won’t have to worry about losing some of your TahDig due to sticking to the pot.
+Avoid expensive heavy bottomed pots with tight lids that are meant to keep the moisture in the food, such as Dutch ovens; the rice steamed in these pots will be mushy with a soft tahdig.
 Select the pot size according to the number of cups of dry rice that you intend to steam.
 For example a 3-Qt pot is the right size for 2 cups of dry rice, which serves 3-4 people, and a 6-Qt pot is the right size for steaming up to 5 cups of dry rice.

 *Fine mesh sieve or colander so the cooked grains won’t pass through when you rinse the par boiled rice.